If you ask most dogs, they’ll tell you they don’t like fleas. Fleas bite and make them itch. Dogs certainly don’t buy them.

 And if there was a market that sold them, you definitely wouldn’t find any dogs there.
 So what’s the deal with flea markets?

 A flea market is a marketplace where secondhand (used) or inexpensive goods are sold or traded.
-Flea markets can be indoors (warehouses, gymnasiums), outdoors (vacant lots, side streets) or a combination of the two.
+Flea markets can be indoors (warehouses, gymnasiums), outdoors (vacant lots, side streets), or a combination of the two.

 In Australia, flea markets are often called “trash and treasure markets.”
 This name reflects the wild variety of goods you’re likely to find at most flea markets.

-Whether it’s books, music, clothes, tools, collectibles or odds and ends, you never quite know what you’re going to find at a flea market.
+Whether it's books, music, clothes, tools, collectibles, or odds and ends, you never quite know what you're going to find at a flea market.

-The sellers at flea markets (called “vendors”) range from families selling a few unwanted household items to people who make their living selling goods at the flea market.
-In fact, some people may buy goods from garage sales and other flea markets just to resell them at a profit at their own flea market booth.
+The sellers at flea markets (called "vendors") range from families selling a few unwanted household items to people who make their living selling goods at the flea market.
+In fact, some people may buy goods from garage or yard sales and other flea markets just to resell them at a profit at their own flea market booth.

+Flea markets attract a wide variety of customers, too.
+Some come seeking .
 Others come just to browse and spend quality time shopping with family and friends.
 Since many flea markets also feature food vendors, a trip to the flea market can be an all-day adventure, complete with snacks or lunch.

 But do flea markets actually sell fleas?
 Surely not!
 So where did the name come from?